 Welcome to the ESL Institute at Austin Peay State University.
-If your plans include pursuing your college education, our program will help you prepare for the Test of English as a Foreign Language (TOEFL) exam and university classes.
+If your plans include pursuing your college education, our program will help you prepare for English language proficiency exams (like TOEFL or IELTS) and university classes.
 We can also help you improve workplace communication skills and reach your professional objectives.
 Our faculty and staff strive to assist all students in improving their English skills in order to accomplish individual goals.

 The information provided in this handbook is designed to assist:

 We encourage you to become familiar with the contents in this handbook.
 It will be a valuable source of information for many of the questions you may have.
 Numerous references to our website and links to other useful sources of information about our program, APSU and the Clarksville area are included.

 In addition, you may contact our office and we will do our best to assist you.

 If you would a printable copy of this handbook, please contact the ESL office.

 A placement test is given to all students a few days before classes begin.
 This test measures general English language skills.
 It is just one tool which the coordinator and instructors will use to place you in the appropriate skill level for each of the courses.
 At the start of the fall semester, all students will take the placement test.
 In the spring semester, only new students are required to take the test.

 Orientation sessions are held at just prior to the semester start and are required for all students – new and returning.
 Class schedules, policies, visa compliance requirements and other important matters are covered; in addition, new students will be given a campus tour to include the library and bookstore, among other things.
 Sponsors of new ESL students are welcome to attend the orientation sessions to familiarize themselves with the various points of the ESL program.